Travel guide

 eSIM on Android vs iPhone: how to install it step by step

-The result is identical: on both, you install the eSIM by scanning a QR code and use it for data abroad.
-What changes is the menu path and the names of the options.
-On iPhone, everything is very guided; on Android, the menu location varies between brands like Samsung, Google Pixel, or Xiaomi.
+The end result is identical: on both systems, you install the eSIM by scanning a QR code and use it for data abroad.
+What changes is the menu path and the names of the options, not the technology.
+An eSIM is an international standard, so the same profile works equally well on an iPhone as it does on a Samsung, a Pixel, or a Xiaomi.

 eSIM on Android vs iPhone: how to install it step by step